 # service rabbitmq-server status

-# dnf install gcc python3 python3-devel python3-setuptools python3-pip memcached
+# dnf install python3 python3-devel python3-setuptools python3-pip gcc memcached

 # dnf install nwaf-mlc

-During the installation of the module, the following PIP packages are additionally installed:
+During the installation of the module, the following pip packages are additionally installed:

 wheel cython pandas simple-crypt pika logutils scikit-learn requests sqlalchemy fuzzywuzzy levmatch psutil config python-Levenshtein unidecode fsspec func_timeout url-normalize netaddr pymemcache genson pyarrow